Best Stablecoins, Rated and Reviewed for 2024

 The startup behind the Steemit network eventually stopped managing the coin’s money supply and let the digital currency float freely.
 This caused the coin’s value to surge to $15 during the 2017 rally before crashing down as low as $0.51.

 But the most catastrophic example of a stablecoin losing its peg has to be the story of Terra.
-An algorithmic stablecoin launched in 2018, Terra was a very popular project helmed by a capable team of experts and backed by major investors like HashKey Digital Asset Group and Huobi Capital.
+An algorithmic stablecoin launched in 2018, Terra was a very popular project helmed by a capable team of experts and backed by prominent investors like HashKey Digital Asset Group and Huobi Capital.

 Terra was also linked to a lending platform called Anchor, which promised 20% yields to anyone who staked UST on their platform.
 This created an influx of users to the Terra blockchain, and the price of LUNA reached an all-time peak of $120 as the demand for UST increased.